alexbosworth/balanceofsatoshis/README.md

 # Output a summarized version of peers forwarded towards
 bos forwards

+# Fund people related to Bitcoin and Lightning efforts
+bos fund-dev

 # Send a gift of some tokens to a directly connected peer
 bos gift "pubkey" "amount"